stephaniewashburn/100-days-of-leetcode-in-R/README.md

 # 100-days-of-leetcode-in-R
+Hi there!
-Reviewing topics in R through a 100 day leetcode challenge
+I will be reviewing topics in R through a 100 day leetcode challenge!

 Each day contains a short LeetCode-style data analysis problem designed to reinforce both foundational and advanced R skills through repeated retrieval practice.

+## Goal

+Complete 100 data analysis problems in R while progressively reducing reliance on external assistance and strengthening my ability to write analysis code from memory.

 ## Topics